hieplp710/tayta/wp-content/plugins/fb-messenger-live-chat/readme.txt

 Zotabox’s free tools are free forever.
 You may also test our premium tools at anytime by starting our 14 day premium free trial.

-(*) Zotabox is a 3rd party service.
+<strong>Note:</strong> Zotabox is a 3rd party service provider.
 A Zotabox account will be created automatically and you can delete it at any time.

+You will receive important account, informational and promotional emails from us and remarketing ads via Google Adwords.
+For information to opt out of these ads and emails at any time, please visit <a href="https://info.zotabox.com/privacy-policy/" target="_blank">our privacy page</a>.

 == Installation ==